rajarshiche/Anomalous-diffusion-in-polymer-crowding/README.md

 6. Instructions for use

-How to run the software on your data: Change input parameters in 1st three sections of the code (refer to SI section S3.2 for details of parameters and algorithm)
+How to run the software on your data: Change input parameters in 1st three sections of the code (refer to SI section S3.2 for details of parameters and algorithm).
+If more experimental diffusivity data is required to be plotted, please add the new molecular weight in line 27, adjust "i" according to the molecular weight (in lines 61/73/84), and finally, add the data in lines 113 & 114 to incorporate into the existing plot.